hasura/learn-graphql/tutorials/frontend/vue-apollo/tutorial-site/content/intro-to-graphql/2-fetching-data-queries.md

 to use and integrate APIs in your app without requiring external documentation tools.

-You can access the GraphiQL for this realtime todo app tutorial here:
+You can access the GraphiQL for this real-time todo app tutorial here:
 [learn.hasura.io/graphql/graphiql](https://learn.hasura.io/graphql/graphiql)

 When you work with a GraphQL API in a project you will almost always